SeanLehey/Tracking-Satellites-and-Processing-Real-Time-Telemetry-Transmissions/README.md

 ## Disclaimer
 This project utilizes tools which are capable of receiving data on satellite-specific radio frequencies.
 At no point should any attempt be made to transmit on any radio frequency without proper licensing.
-To reiterate: this project is limited to RECEIVE-ONLY.
+To reiterate: this project is limited to RECEIVE-only.

 ## Resources